Understanding High-Functioning ADHD in Adults

 Does This Sound Like You?

-You meet deadlines — but only with intense pressure.
+You meet deadlines — but only under intense pressure.

-You look organized — but feel mentally scattered.
+You appear organized — but feel mentally scattered.

 High-functioning adults with ADHD often learn to mask their struggles.
-That doesn’t mean those struggles aren’t real.
+However, that doesn’t mean those struggles aren’t real.

 What “High-Functioning” Really Means

-Rely on urgency or adrenaline to get things done
+Rely on urgency or adrenaline to complete tasks.

 Why ADHD Is Often Missed in Adults